Resources

 FOOD LOG

-- You can track in the Corporate Health Unlimited app, or if you already use MyFitnessPal or Fitbit to log your food, you can sync your data with the Corporate Health Unlimited app.
+You can track your food in the Corporate Health Unlimited app, or if you already use MyFitnessPal or Fitbit to log your food, you can sync your data with the Corporate Health Unlimited app.
+Try to accurately record your food intake.
+Even if you don’t hit your nutrition goal every day, tracking is a helpful habit to have!

 HOW DO WE CALCULATE BODY COMPOSITION POINTS?